madSimonJ/madsimonj.github.io/blog/20231216/scanandindexof.md

 <p>So What's a Scan?
 It's actually going to take me a whhile to explain, but only a few lines of code to implement.
 It's similar to the C# Aggregate function (known as a "Fold" in FP parlance).
 I'll just briefly explain an Aggregate first, since surprisingly few people seem to know about it.</p>

 <p>Aggregate is a way of reducing an array of things down to a single thing.
 Let's work through an example of how it works.
 A silly example.
-Let's imagine that for some strange, barking-mad reason I wanted to duplicate all of the letters of the word "Christmas" to make it "CCrriissttmmaass".
+Let's imagine that for some strange, barking-mad reason I wanted to duplicate all of the letters of the word "Christmas" to make it "CChhrriissttmmaass".
 No special reason I should, but it'll do for a demonstration.</p>

 <p>To aggregate it, I'd start with a seed value - an empty string.
 The aggregate process iterates through each item in the array (a string is also an array of characters in C#, and indeed many programming languages) and each iteration is supplied with the current running total, and the current item, and from them is expected to make a new running total.</p>